leandrojmp/leandrojmp.github.io/_posts/en/2020-08-26-logstash-grok-vs-dissect.md

 ### Introduction

-It has been a while since I've been using the [elastic stack][elk] to collect and store logs from applications, services and devices that I need monitor.
+It has been a while since I've been using the [elastic stack][elk] to collect and store logs from applications, services and devices that I need to monitor.
 Since **Logstash** is responsible for receiving, parsing and publishing those logs, it is extremely important that we guarantee that it has a good performance.

-A lot of the performance problems that I've had, where caused by configuration errors, implementation or incorrect usage of some filters, mainly the `grok` filter.
+A lot of the performance problems that I've had were caused by configuration errors, implementation or incorrect usage of some filters, mainly the `grok` filter.

 While the `grok` filter is extremely useful, it is a filter based on regular expressions and it needs to validate every expression, depending on how many events per second logstash is receiving, those validations could lead to a increase load on the CPU which could affect the entire monitoring process.